 - Include internal links.
 Backlinks aren’t the only kind of links that help boost a blog post’s value.
 Internal links to related posts on your site, when used correctly, can strengthen the overall SEO value of your blog and keep customers engaged on your site for longer.

-Why Newsletters Are Hot Right Now
+Why E-Mail Marketing Is Hot Right Now

 Readers like being able to curate the information that hits their inboxes and directly support the content creators whose work they enjoy.
-These days, many journalists and thought leaders are turning to newsletters, too, as a way to directly profit from their work without going through traditional third-party publishers like magazines, websites and op-ed sections.
+These days, many journalists and thought leaders are turning to e-blasts, too, as a way to directly profit from their work without going through traditional third-party publishers like magazines, websites and op-ed sections.

 Laws concerning electronic marketing are strict about only allowing companies to email people who have actively consented to contact via email.
 Companies need to not only store a record of that consent, they need to keep track of other details, such as which kinds of information the consumer consented to receive.